ircd-hybrid/ircd-hybrid/INSTALL.md

 - `--enable-epoll` - Force `epoll` usage for IO loop mechanism.
 - `--enable-poll` - Force `poll` usage for IO loop mechanism.

 - `--with-tls` - Enable TLS support with the specified library.
 Options: `openssl`, `wolfssl`, `gnutls`, or `none`.
-By default, TLS support is set to `auto`, which attempts to detect and utilize the best available TLS library.
+By default, TLS support is set to `auto`.
+In this mode, the script checks for available TLS libraries in the following order:
+  1. **OpenSSL**: Version 1.1.1 or higher
+  2. **LibreSSL**: Equivalent to OpenSSL 1.1.1 or higher
+  3. **GnuTLS**: Version 3.6.5 or higher
+  4. **wolfSSL**: Version 4.3.0 or higher (must be built with the extended/full OpenSSL compatibility layer)

+  If a specified TLS library is not found, the configuration process will disable TLS support and output an error message.

   To explicitly specify a TLS library:

   ```sh
   ./configure --with-tls=openssl
   ```

-  If the specified TLS library is not found, the configuration process will disable TLS support and output an error message.

 #### TLS Library Requirements